puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_classifying_installing.markdown

 ---
 layout: default
-title: "PE 2.5 » Cloud Provisioning » Classifying and Installing"
+title: "PE 2.5 » Cloud Provisioning » Classifying Nodes and Installing Puppet"
-subtitle: "Classifying New Nodes and Remotely Installing PE"
+subtitle: "Classifying New Nodes and Remotely Installing Puppet"
 ---

 Nodes in a cloud infrastructure can be classified and managed as easily as any other machine in a puppet environment.
 You can add new nodes to pre-existing console groups, further classify and configure those nodes, and install Puppet (Enterprise or open source) on them.